Running takes the exotic route in Asia

 Destination races generally fall into two types.

-The second type evolved as organizers recognized that an affluent middle class was looking to travel to exotic locations and combine the trip with a run of 10 km or more.
+The second type evolved as organisers recognised that an affluent middle class was looking to travel to exotic locations and combine the trip with a run of 10 km or more.

 Other challenges include getting permission from authorities and - in areas with a heavy military presence - ensuring runners cross checkpoints on a schedule.